pedromxavier/calendar/README.md

 ```$python calendar.py file.txt```

-- You will obtain two `.pdf` files with the pages to print.
+- You will obtain two `.pdf` files with the pages for printing.
 Have fun!